 Both a leader and pioneer within the industry, our flawless custom compositions are used for the production of superior quality perfumes, personal care products, candles and diffusers and fragrances for home products, just to name a few.

-Our chief perfumer, Roger Howell, is an exquisite artist who develops custom fragrances that seamlessly mirror the company’s unblemished reputation for excellence.
+Our chief perfumer, Roger Howell (pictured below), is an exquisite artist who develops custom fragrances that seamlessly mirror the company’s unblemished reputation for excellence.

 In his own words: “We drive the scent trends that guide product branding for a wide range of clients in the personal care, household cleaning, and institutional industries….
 We know how important branding is for the continued growth of our clients’ product lines, and we pride ourselves on building scents that build great brands.”